 Some may have noticed I’ve been a little quiet around the blogosphere.
 Weeks ago, I got a call from a former employer, offering me my old job back.
 Truth is, I hadn’t really left.
 I was still working for them at nights when I could, on top of my day job, additional night time courses taken, and of course the blog.
 Which led to many late nights, after the kids were put to bed.
 And at times, I felt like I was burning the candle at both ends.
 Well, it’s a good thing I never burned my bridges.
 Suffice to say, I took the job.
 This means I’m no longer having to work those crazy nights and now have more time to myself (and I’m taking it) and more time to spend with family.
 Which was also one of my top priorities this year.
 Check!
 And I won’t lie, the extra money is kind of nice too.

 There’s a cost to changing jobs

 Before you start any position, obviously you would have had to factor in any extra costs applicable to your new job, and hopefully negotiated your terms before accepting the offer.
 But there are always those things you either forget to account for or sometimes the move may make sense even with the extra costs.

-- Do you need to purchase any extra equipment?
-(GPS, new phone, upgraded phone plan, etc) as part your job function or because of a longer drive?
+Do you need to purchase any extra equipment?
+(GPS, new phone, upgraded phone plan, etc) as part of your job function or because of a long drive?